modelica/Encryption-and-Licensing/doc/SEMLA.md

 ### Reading an encrypted library

-	- read the XML file with metadata (“manifest.xml”) from the “.library” directory, specifically the path to the LVE suitable for the current platform.
+	- from the __manifest.xml__, in the “.library” directory, read the **LVE**'s for the current platform.

-	- start the platform specific LVE
+	- start the platform specific **LVE**

 	- communicate with LVE through its stdin & stdout

-	- encrypted Modelica files, with a “.moc” extension, are read through the LVE
+	- encrypted Modelica files (__.moc__) are read through the LVE

-	- non encrypted Modelica files library can also be read through the LVE
+	- non encrypted Modelica files can also be read through the LVE or directly from disk

 ## APPENDIX

-#### TODO: building SEMLA
+### Building SEMLA

+#### SSL and RANDOMIZER KEY

+As LVEs are created in different builds (one or each platform), you need to use the **same** SSL keys and Randomizer Key in **every** builds to create a MLC that is platform independent.

+if no keys are provided, only for testing purpose, SSL and RANDOMIZER keys are generate.

 ### Example “manifest.xml” file for an encrypted library: